amolikvivian/Vue-Calendar-Firestore/README.md

 # Vue-Calendar-Firestore 📅

-Vue based Calendar Application using Vuetify as the material design library and Firebase for basic CRUD commands to maintain and schedule events
+Vue based Calendar Application using Vuetify as the material design library and Firebase for basic CRUD commands to maintain and schedule events.

 ## Features